 What patterns colours and shapes can you see in nature?
 Could you collect twigs, interesting leaves or petals?

-Try creating patterns arranging by shape, size or colour.
+arranging by shape, size or colour.
 Take a photograph of your creation.

-If you have access to
+If you have access to the internet you could look at Andy